Open May through December

 This Annual High Tea is planned with a delicious menu, a Grinch Gift Exchange and our year-end sale.
 If you would like to join in the fun of the gift exchange, bring a nicely wrapped gift.
 The value of the gift should be $15-$20.
 Each person selects a number from a basket to determine the order in which that person gets to select a gift or, can steal a gift.
 We always have fun with this game.
 Keep in mind this event us usually filled 2 months in advance, so register early.
 The menu for the Tea is: pear and cranberry salad, Italian Porchetta (bacon wrapped pork tenderloin), green bean and gorgonzola casserole, broccoli and cauliflower gratin, hassellback potatoes, tiramisu toffee dessert and chocolate raspberry cheesecake.
 We will also be starting our annual end of the season sale this weekend.

-Dec 12 10:00AM-4PM Annual Year End Open House and End of Season Sale
+Dec 12 10:00AM-4PM Annual Year End Open House/End of Season Sale and Potential second date for Annual Holiday High Tea @1PM

 We will be biding you goodbye for 2020.
 The Farm closes at the end of the day for the Winter .
-We will have refreshments all day and, you will find some Super Sales.
+We will have refreshments all day and, you will find some Super Sales in the shop.
+Also, due to an overwhelming response and our having to limit event sizes because of Covid19, we are considering opening up a second date for our Annual Holiday Tea on this day.
+Please call farm for registering information as tea event will be held if there is enough additional interest. $40.00 register early register and pre-pay for tea.